-Note: Emergency Software Recovery might ask for recovery code.
+Note: Emergency Software Recovery might ask for a recovery code.
 If you can not find the recovery code.
-You can also install stock firmware on your Samsung Galaxy Note 20 via Device initialization instead of Emergency Software Recovery option.
+You can also install stock firmware on your Samsung Galaxy Note 20 via Device initialization instead of the Emergency Software Recovery option.
 You will need to have your Galaxy Note’s model number.
 Which can be SM-N980F, SM-N981B or any other.
 You can find it on the back of your phone or on the box of your phone.
 You will also need your device’s serial number which can be also found on the box of your phone.

 Keep your phone connected with the PC at all times, while the process is running.
 Once the new firmware is installed on Note 20.
 Your phone will reboot.
 You can either set it up as a new phone or you can restore a backup from the smart switch.

 If for some reasons, the smart switch does not help.
 You can always rely on ODIN.
 Which will be covered in the method below.

 Install Stock firmware on Note 20 or Note 20 Ultra via ODIN.

 Well, ODIN exists since the days of Galaxy S2 and it still works efficiently.
 It can be used to root Samsung smartphones, install custom or stock firmware or recoveries among other things.
 So, if your phone is not working as it is supposed to be and it is not even moving past the start-up screen.
 Your only saviour can be ODIN.
 It is official software by Samsung for flashing firmware and recoveries on its devices.
 So you need not worry.
 Another thing, it only works for Windows OS.
 If you have Linux OS or MAC OSX.
 You might have to borrow a Windows PC from a friend or install windows in a virtual environment on your Macbook.